junxit/us-congress-bills-111/bill.md

   > - **(9)** if the program is not new, describe the amount of funds expended in the previous year and state the progress made in the previous year toward solving the problem described under paragraph (7), including evidence of whether the problem is increasing, decreasing, or staying the same;
   > - **(10)** describe the specific level of improvement expected to be made toward addressing the problem described under paragraph (7); and
   > - **(11)** state the long-term goal for the program and when that goal is expected to be achieved or the problem described under paragraph (7) reduced to an acceptable level.

+## § 10.
+Savings

+Any savings or reductions in expenditures generated by this Act shall be used to offset the costs of implementation of this Act and any additional savings shall be used to offset the deficit.

+## § 11.
+Funding

+Agencies shall fund the reporting requirements of this Act out of existing budgets and are authorized to make necessary reprogramming of funds.